Rust Error Handling, Demystified

 Let’s take some time and see how one could work on the second exercice.
 If I search “Rust open txt file” on Google, one of the links drive me to the excellent Rust By Example.
 See below:

-This is great because on line 11 it uses std::fs::File::open() but it is a little bit too complex for me and it seems it handles errors while I want the compiler to complain then fix the errors.
+This is great because on line 11 it uses std::fs::File::open() but the code is a little bit too complex for me and it seems it handles errors while I want the compiler to complain then fix the errors.

 Copy/paste/save the file as ex01.rs or open your eyes: the code is already in 00_u_are_errors/examples/ex01.rs.
 To make sure the code works as expected I can press F5 or open a terminal then enter cargo run -p u_are_errors --example ex01.
 Here is what I see in the Debug Console once I pressed F5: